GLO-MBR-MDM-INP-Take As Directed page heading

 Consider the convenience of filling your prescriptions by phone or online and having them delivered to your home through a home delivery pharmacy.
 This will save you the time, trouble and expense of going to the drug store.
 Your prescriptions will be delivered to the address of your choice — safely, discreetly and on time.

-If you take long-term prescriptions, purchasing them through a home delivery pharmacy may reduce your prescription costs.
-Getting a 90-day supply of your prescriptions may save you money and time, compared to getting a 30-day supply at a retail pharmacy.
+If you take long-term prescriptions, purchasing them through a mail-order pharmacy can reduce your prescription costs.
+Getting a 90-day supply of your prescriptions can save you money and time, compared to getting a 30-day supply at a retail pharmacy.
 There's no charge for standard shipping.

 Our home delivery pharmacy will get your prescription directly from your health care provider.
 It will send you shipping notifications and refill reminders by email or phone.
 You can even track the status of your prescriptions online.